Women don’t want to get them (again), and men assume they never will. We’re talking about yeast infections.

 Dr. Torres Ochoa recommends that women also practice good personal hygiene to avoid infection, “such as wearing cotton-only underwear (since it diminishes irritation at the vulva), changing out of wet clothing (after swimming or exercising), and abstaining from shaving the bikini area.”
 But, there’s no need to worry about your intrauterine contraceptive device (such as an IUD) causing yeast infections.

 When taking antibiotics, both men and women are more likely to develop a fungal infection in the genitals or mouth.
-As a preventive measure, try eating less sugar and replenishing your gut’s healthy bacteria with probiotics in the form of refrigerated capsules or yogurts, though it’s not proven that probiotics are always effective.
+As a preventive measure, try eating less sugar and replenishing your gut’s healthy bacteria with probiotics.
+Refrigerated capsules or yogurts may do the trick, though it’s not proven that probiotics are 100 percent effective.

 It is important to control conditions like diabetes that can trigger or worsen genital yeast infections due to rises in blood glucose levels.